Robinhood Rating:

 - Exchange Traded Funds

-All other investment products are missing in action.
+Other investment products are not available.
 These include futures, forex, warrants, mutual funds, fixed income, and precious metals.
-Although a few OTC stocks are available (such as over-the-counter ADRs), most are unavailable.
-Only U.S. exchanges are accessible.
+Some OTC stocks are offered (like OTC ADRs), but most are not.
+Only U.S. exchanges can be used.

-19 coins available for trading.
-Besides the majors, there are some unique ones like Tezos and Chainlink.
+19 coins for trading.
+Along with major coins, there are unique choices like Tezos and Chainlink.

 Opening an Account